-Reminder that we will be camping, getting dirty, etc - don't bring anything that can't get dirty!
+Reminder that we will be playing outside - don't bring anything that can't get dirtyl

-- □ T-shirts (short and long sleeved)
+- ☐ T-shirts (short and long sleeved)

-- □ A sweatshirt, jacket, or sweater (for those cool summer nights)
+- ☐ A sweatshirt, jacket, or sweater (for those cool summer nights)

-- Shorts
+- □ Shorts

-- Jeans or long pants
+- ☐ Jeans or long pants (required for horseback riding)

 - Pajamas

-- Underclothes and socks (a pair for each day)
+- ☐ Underclothes and socks (a pair for each day)

-- □ Sandals (lake and shower only).
-We suggest solid soled with straps on the top and back.
+- ☐ Sandals (lake/shower only).
+We suggest solid sole sandals with straps on the top and back.

-- □ Close-Toed Shoes/Athletic Shoes (we recommend at least 2 pair that can get muddy)
+- ☐ Close-Toed Shoes/Athletic Shoes (for all land-based activities)

-- Swimsuits
+- □ Swimsuit

-- □ Sun Hat and/or sunglasses
+- Sun Hat and/or sunglasses

-- Rain jacket or poncho
+- □ Rain jacket or poncho